Altrrx/vmt-vtf/README.md

 2. go to the "common/sourcegame/bin" folder, not the "common/sourcegame/gamefolder/bin" folder
 3. then go until you find "hammer.exe"
 4. watch a youtube totoreel! lel
+# Mounting The Map "incmap branch"
+1. look for the map folder in your game folder
 # Supporting me
 1. fork this project
 2. do a pull request haha funni